Oracle and VMware Announce Oracle Cloud VMware Solution

 Meanwhile, OVM languished.
 Years after OVM’s GA release, IDC tried to pull together a statistical analysis of the OVM install base but couldn’t get a statistically significant sample.
 So, they punted to respected trade publication TechTarget, who did a survey of 300 Oracle customers.
 The result: about 1% were running anything on OVM in production.
 That was no surprise given the problems OVM customers were having.

 I learned respect for Wim Coekaerts’ Oracle Enterprise Linux/Oracle Virtual Machine team in my interactions as early as 2003.
 I have always refused to believe his team couldn’t stabilize its hypervisor (derived from Open Source Xen) unless the team had some incentive not to do so.
-Yet House of Brick was encountering substantial, predictable OVM instability years into its GA release (as we mentioned in our blog posts here and here).
+Yet House of Brick was encountering substantial, predictable OVM instability years into its GA release.
 I recall one sad, but oh so typical, call from a scaled organization running OVM 3.1.2 asking if we could give them any assurance that Oracle would release a stable OVM in the foreseeable future.
 They were tired of having their heads taken off by the business units, and had blown well through all of their uptime SLAs.
 Our CEO, Nathan Biggs, hit me with a needed perspective three years ago: “Dave, hasn’t it occurred to you that Oracle doesn’t want OVM to be stable?
 If OVM were stable, it would induce the same workload optimization and hemorrhage of Oracle processor metric revenue that VMware induces.”
 Of course.

 Two or three years ago: The second agreement between Oracle and VMware Corporation was announced – a fuller Oracle on VMware support statement limited to a niche E-Business Suite module.